CompCogNeuro/sims/ch2/detector/README.md

 Now, let's try to understand exactly why the unit responds as it does.
 The key to doing so is to understand the relationship between the pattern of weights and the input pattern.

-* Click the `TestPats` again (or find the already-open window if you didn't close it), and place that scrolled to the `8` digit next to the netview window, so you can see both.
+* Click the `Pats` again (or find the already-open window if you didn't close it), and place that scrolled to the `8` digit next to the netview window, so you can see both.
 Then do `Init` in the toolbar and `Test Trial` for each input digit in turn.

 > **Question 2.8:** For each digit, report the number of active Input units where there is also a weight of 1 according to the `8` digit pattern.
 In other words, report the *overlap* between the input activity and the weight pattern.